MetPX/wmo_mesh/README.rst

 interoperable than the more robust AMQP protocol.
 It is intended to demonstrate the algorithm and the method, not for production use.

-Security has not been thoroughly examined yet.
-In this version everyone copies everything from everyone else.

 .. contents::